 The Kubler-Ross 5 stages of grief model is useful for recognising and understanding your own or a colleague’s feelings and behaviours.

-Most people will experience all of these phases, for some people their experience may be linear moving from one stage to the next, for others grief may feel more chaotic moving back and forth between stages frequently.
+Most people will experience all of these phases: for some people their experience may be linear, and moves from one stage to the next, for others grief may feel more chaotic, and move back and forth being stages frequently.

 Losing a friend or relative is a tough experience to go through.
 Here, we have provided details of some of the key support that is available to you.